Finnish nationalism: Social movements

 Senator Johan Vilhelm Snellman (1806–1881), who also possessed the professions of philosopher, journalist and author, was one of the most influential Fennomans and perhaps one of the most internationally known Finnish statesmen.

 Movements toward Finnish national pride, as well as liberalism in politics and economics involved ethnic and class dimensions.
 The nationalist movement against Russia began with the Fennoman movement led by Hegelian philosopher Johan Vilhelm Snellman in the 1830s.
 Snellman sought to apply philosophy to social action and moved the basis of Finnish nationalism to establishment of the language in the schools, while remaining loyal to the czar.
 Fennomania became the Finnish Party in the 1860s.

 Liberalism was the central issue of the 1860s to 1880s.

-Russia policy affected the unity of the Finnish Party over the decades.
-Most of its representatives were conservatives who generally viewed Russia favorably, since Emperor Alexander II had strengthened the position of the Finnish language.
-By contrast, the party's liberal members became critical of Russia during the years of oppression.
-The conservatives advocated a policy of compliance toward Nicholas II, while the liberals broke away in 1905 to form the Young Finnish Party.

 The first half of the 20th century saw significant "language strife" - debates, protests, and campaigns in universities, public offices, and cultural life to expand the use of Finnish and reduce Swedish dominance.

-Educating the Finns in National Identity
+Educating the Finns in national identity

 Institutions

 The Finnish Literature Society at Hallituskatu in Helsinki.

 The Finnish Literature Society was founded in 1831 to promote Finnish literature.